rafael2k/elks-viewer/README.md

 # ELKS viewer

+An optimized image viewer which runs on ELKS on Intel 8088 CPU or better.

 Based on picojpeg for jpeg decoding.

-Compiled with the OW compiler.
+Also supports BMP and PPM formats.

+At this point, only the Open Watcom v2 compiler is supported, together with the ELKS libc.
+A DOS port though would be very easy.

 ```
- Usage: eview [source_file] [dest_file] <reduce>
+ Usage: {jpg,bmp,ppm}view [source_file]
-    source_file: JPEG file to decode.
-Note: Progressive files are not supported.
+    source_file: Image file to decode.
-    dest_file: Output .raw file.
-    reduce: Optional, if 1 the JPEG file is quickly decoded to ~1/8th resolution.

-    Outputs 8-bit grayscale or truecolor 24-bit raw files.

 ```